BioImaging-NKI/Foci-analyzer/README.md

 ## Usage manual

 The macro starts with a large dialog containing all options and parameters (click to enlarge):
+The dialog has several sections that are discussed below.
+All settings in this dialog will be remembered after you click `OK`.

 <img src="https://github.com/user-attachments/assets/2274ced2-2420-4f92-a395-7b200d32e356" width="600">

-The dialog has several sections, which are discussed below.
-All settings in this dialog will be remembered after you click `OK`.

 ### File handling and image settings